masum184e/handbook/git.md

 A commit in Git is a snapshot of the current state of your project.
 The `git commit` command takes all staged changes (added using `git add`) and saves them permanently in the repository's history.

-Each commit has:
+**Each commit has:**

-✅ A unique commit ID (SHA-1 hash).
+- A unique commit ID (SHA-1 hash).

-✅ A commit message describing the changes.
+- A commit message describing the changes.

-✅ A reference to the previous commit, forming a history.
+- A reference to the previous commit, forming a history.

 ### Why Are Commits Important?